Sean Hannity Is Forced To Admit That Fox News Confirmed The NYT Report On Robert Mueller

-Following a New York Times report that President Trump ordered the firing special counsel Robert Mueller, who is leading the investigation into Russian interference into the election and obstruction of justice, Fox News anchor Sean Hannity initially called the story "a distraction" that could not be independently confirmed.
+Following a New York Times report that President Trump ordered the firing of special counsel Robert Mueller, who is leading the investigation into Russian interference in the election and obstruction of justice, Fox News anchor Sean Hannity initially called the story "a distraction" that could not be independently confirmed.

 "Our sources — and I've checked in with many of them — they're not confirming that," Hannity said, initially.

-The New York Times cited four sources, stating that the president backed down from his attempts to remove Mueller last June after White House counsel threatened to resign.
+The New York Times cited four sources, stating that the president backed down from his attempts to remove Mueller last June after White House counsel Don McGahn threatened to resign.

-At the end of the show, Hannity states that sources did confirm the report to Fox News' Ed Henry and tries to downplay the news.
-He asked his viewers, "does he not have the right to raise these concerns?"
+At the end of his show, Hannity stated that sources did confirm the report to Fox News' Ed Henry and tries to downplay the news, asking his viewers, "Does he not have the right to raise these concerns?"

-"We'll deal with this tomorrow night — we have a shocking video of the day for you," Hannity then states, pivoting away from the news.
+"We'll deal with this tomorrow night — we have a shocking video of the day for you," Hannity then stated, pivoting away.

-Asked at the Davos World Economic Forum Thursday about whether he had wanted to fire the special counsel, the president called the report, "fake news."
+Asked at the Davos World Economic Forum Thursday about whether he had attempted to fire the special counsel, the president called the report "fake news."

 "Fake news, folks," the president said.
 "Fake news.
 A typical New York Times fake story."